andrewha/european_vanilla_options/README.md

 ### European Vanilla Options

 This is an example implementation in C++ of European vanilla call and put options.
-This example is an adaption from the book "C++ for Quantitative Finance" by (C) Michael Halls-Moore, 2010.
+This example is an adaption from the book [C++ for Quantitative Finance by (C) Michael Halls-Moore, 2010](https://www.quantstart.com/cpp-for-quantitative-finance-ebook/).

 Price of a European vanilla option can be described by 5 parameters:
 Parameter  | Type          | Description